 The peculiarity of telling a woman ancestor’s life story is real.
-It is kind of like having a puzzle.
-Right up until women started working in large numbers what they did and thought about day-in and day-out generally was not captured.
+It is kind of like a puzzle with many pieces permanently missing.
+Right up until women started working in large numbers what they did and thought day-in and day-out was typically not captured.
 So the puzzle contains few personal pieces in which to construct a life story.
-Yes, likely birth, marriage, children, death, maybe a few photos, … Continue reading Grand Traverse Women Ancestors, Introduction
+Yes, likely birth, marriage, children, death, maybe … Continue reading Grand Traverse Women Ancestors, Introduction

 Capturing family memorabilia as digital images is just the first step in preserving and sharing family history.
 The Family Memorabilia Project is all about establishing a long term digital repository of our family memorabilia (the broader term used on this site is ‘Sources’) that can be shared, collaborated on, organized, and used to develop and highlight family stories that can be published to wider audiences … Continue reading Family Memorabilia Project